ilaga/ilaga.github.io/publications.md

 - **Laga, I** (2019).
 "The POWER Structure and Why an 80% Correct Solution is Sometimes Better Than a 100% Correct Solution."
 In JSM Proceedings, Section on Statistical Consulting.
 Denver, CO: American Statistical Association.
 2345-2356

 - **Laga, I** and Kleiber, W. (2017) ["The Modified Matérn Process".](https://doi.org/10.1002/sta4.152) *Stat*, 6: 241-247. doi: 10.1002/sta4.152.

+### In Preparation:
+- **Laga I**.
+"Evaluating the generalized network scale-up method estimator: Evidence from migrant domestic workers in Jordan."
+(Manuscript in preparation for *Journal of the Royal Statistical Society: Series C*)

+- **Laga I**.
+"Survey-based estimation of probe group sizes in the network scale-up method: A case study from Jordan."
+(Manuscript in preparation for *Sociological Methodology*) [Preprint Version](https://doi.org/10.48550/arXiv.2511.21938)